 Professor Borins has had a wide range of professional experience.
-He is a frequent conference speaker.
+He is a frequent conference speaker on public sector innovation and on narrative.
 He was a member of the board of directors of the Ontario Transportation Capital Corporation, responsible for developing Ontario’s Highway 407.
 He was the President of the Canadian Association of Programs in Public Administration from 2003 to 2007.

 He did his undergraduate studies at Harvard, where he graduated magna cum laude, was elected to Phi Beta Kappa, and received a Woodrow Wilson Fellowship.
 He then took a Master in Public Policy at the Kennedy School of Government, and received his Ph.D. in Economics at Harvard.